emilianvrd/Maneuvers/# Fighting moves.md

 1 action\
 You make a quick swipe then immediatly enter a defensive posistion.
 Make a Melee Strike.
 On a hit, you also gain a +1 status bonus to AC until the start of your next turn.

+### Pebble
+Earth, Nature, Spell\
+1 action\
+You throw a pebble at a foe.
+Make Ranged Spell Attack against a foe within 12m of you.
+On a hit, the target takes 1d8 + your spellcasting ability bludgeoning damage.

 ### Power Attack
 2 actions\
 You unleash a particularly powerful attack that clobbers your foe.
 Make a Melee Strike with a two handed weapon you are wielding.
 On a hit, the target takes double the normal damage.

+### Pumeling Rubble
+Earth, Nature, Spell\
+1 action\
+You launch small stones and sand.
+Each creature in a 4m radius sphere centered on a point within 20m of you must make a Dexterity saving throw.
+On a failure, a target takes 1d4 + your spellcasting ability modifier bludgeoning damage.

+The area also becomes difficult terrain until cleared.

 ### Quick Jump
 Movement\